pieterblok/maskal/README.md

 <br/> <br/>

 ## Data preparation and training
 Split the dataset in a training set, validation set and a test set.
-It is not required to annotate every image in the training set, because maskAL will select the most-informative images automatically. <br/>
+It is not required to annotate every image in the training set, because MaskAL will select the most-informative images automatically. <br/>

 1. From the training set, a smaller initial dataset is randomly sampled (the dataset size can be specified in the **maskAL.yaml** file).
 The images that do not have an annotation are placed in the **annotate** subfolder inside the image folder.
 You first need to annotate these images with LabelMe (json), V7-Darwin (json), Supervisely (json) or CVAT (xml) (when using CVAT, export the annotations to **LabelMe 3.0** format).
 Refer to our annotation procedure: [ANNOTATION.md](ANNOTATION.md)
 2. Step 1 is repeated for the validation set and the test set (the file locations can be specified in the **maskAL.yaml** file).